 Differentiating features

-• Centralized management: Allows an administrator to manage and apply security policies to multiple devices from a single, central console, rather than having to configure each device individually.
+- Centralized management: Allows an administrator to manage and apply security policies to multiple devices from a single, centralized console, rather than configuring each device individually.

 Products & features